 The resulting damage causes the person to ignore or become “blind” to the paretic side of their body.

-Kumar and colleagues designed the V2BaT system.
+Kumar et al. (2019) designed the V2BaT system.
 It consists of the following:

 Using Wii balance boards to measure weight displacement, they conditioned participants to use their paretic leg by offering an in-game reward (stars and encouragement).
 The balance boards provided readings that told the researchers which leg was used most during weight-shifting activities.

 They conducted several normal trials with multiple difficulty levels.
 Intermediate catch trials allowed them to analyze changes.
 When the first catch trial was compared to the final catch trial, there was a significant improvement.